What is Figurative Language?

-- The afternoon is too bright that the sun would have to wear sunglasses.
+- The afternoon is so bright that the sun would have to wear sunglasses.

 - You snore like a freight train.

-Personification is a type of figurative language that gives human habits to non-living objects.
+Personification is the attribution of human characteristics to non-living objects.
 Using personification affects the way readers imagine things, and it sparks an interest in the subject.